wren-lang/wren/doc/site/embedding/calling-wren-from-c.markdown

 It's also not an effective way to communicate.
-You can't pass arguments to Wren&mdash;at least, not without doing something nasty like converting them to literals in a string of source code&mdash;and we can't get a result value back.
+You can't pass arguments to Wren&mdash;at least, not without doing something nasty like converting them to literals in a string of source code&mdash;and you can't get a result value back.

 `wrenInterpret()` is great for loading code into the VM, but it's not the best way to execute code that's already been loaded.
 What we want to do is invoke